The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 Use it when:

-- You are building a custom report or downstream transformation.
+- You need result details for a report or downstream transformation.

 Use it when: